AWegnerGitHub/awegnergithub.github.io-content/2024_03_29_python_strip_functions.md

 ## Explanation

-Read line from the documentation again, carefully:
+Read the line from the documentation again, carefully:

 > A list of **characters**

 Not a list of strings.

 This is explicitly spelled out in the documentation, with an example, showing what the implications are.
 However, for a new developer, it's unexpected behavior.
-After all, these seem like intutive functions.
+After all, these seem like intuitive functions.

-The example with my does the following:
+The example above does the following:

  1. Receives a list of characters to remove.
 In this case it is all letters in my last name, plus the space character: ` wegner`
  2. Lower case all letters in the input string, resulting in `andrew wegner`